MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ### Microsoft Graph Toolkit as widget content

-Microsoft Graph Toolkit is a set of renewable, framework-agnostic web component, which helps accessing and working with Microsoft Graph.
+Microsoft Graph Toolkit is a set of renewable, framework-agnostic web components, which helps accessing and working with Microsoft Graph.
 You can use the Microsoft Graph Toolkit with any web framework or without a framework.

 Following are the steps to use Microsoft Graph Toolkit as your widget content: